Country guides Asia

 Pai

 Located 83 miles (135km) up a coiled mountain road from Chiang Mai in the extreme northwest of Thailand, Pai is an unlikely tourist attraction.
 Over the course of its history, the town has transitioned from hill tribe village to hippie hideaway, and finally to tourist playground, thanks to its relaxed atmosphere and peaceful mountain scenery.
 Pai is a popular base camp for treks into the hills, which can be arranged through hotels or travel agencies in the city.
 Closer waterfalls and hot springs are worth a visit too, as are the nearby elephant camps.
-An airport now connects Pai to Chiang Mai, but the best way to get there is by motorbike or bus in order to see the beautiful scenery on the way.
+An airport now connects Pai to Chiang Mai, but the best way to get there's by motorbike or bus in order to see the beautiful scenery on the way.

 Chiang Mai Temples